-This course includes the identification and diagnosis and mental health treatment planning for abnormal, deviant, or psychopathological behavior and includes assessments and treatment procedures.
+This course includes the assessment, diagnosis and mental health treatment planning for psychopathological behavior.
+The symptomatology and criteria of disorders will be studied using the current Diagnostic and Statistical Manual of Mental Disorders (DSM) in relation to counseling and treatment.
+The standards for differential diagnosis will be clarified.
+Case studies will be utilized to cover processes from intake interviews, assessment, and diagnosis to the treatment planning.
 This course examines disorders in adulthood, adolescence, and childhood with consideration of the relationship between biological, social, psychological and environmental factors, as well as problems in classification and potential behavior systems.
 The concepts of normal and abnormal will be explored especially when attempting to understand the behaviors of culturally diverse groups.
-The symptomatological disorders, including borderline personalities and various phobic and obsessive-compulsive syndromes will be studied.
-The standards for differential diagnosis will be clarified.
-Conditions relating to dis-compensation, stress, anxiety, and defense mechanisms will be covered.
 PREREQUISITE: PSY 5415